Asian shares mixed as Wall St tech dive weighs on sentiment | New Country 923

 WALL STREET: Major U.S. benchmarks ended lower.
 The Standard & Poor’s 500 index lost 0.2 percent to 2,432.46.
 The Dow Jones industrial average dipped 0.1 percent to 21,359.90 after Wednesday’s record high close.
 The tech-heavy Nasdaq composite dropped 0.5 percent to 6,165.50.

 ENERGY: Oil futures were steady after sliding to a seven-month low.
-Benchmark U.S. crude slipped 2 cents to $44.44 a barrel in electronic trading on the New York Mercantile Exchange.
+Benchmark U.S. crude slipped 1 cent to $44.45 a barrel in electronic trading on the New York Mercantile Exchange.
 The contract fell 27 cents to settle at $44.46 a barrel in New York.
-Brent crude, used to price international oils, climbed 2 cents to $46.94 a barrel in London.
+Brent crude, used to price international oils, climbed 6 cents to $46.98 a barrel in London.